Skip to content

 • Smoke – Cigarette smoke, secondhand smoke, and other types of smoke can damage your lungs and lead to COPD.

 Unlike many other conditions, COPD is unlikely to improve.
 The VA is much more likely to grant a permanent rating for your COPD.
-Let’s look at what it takes to win a COPD VA rating.
+Let’s look at what it takes to improve your chances for a VA rating for COPD.

-To increase your chances of winning your COPD VA claim, you must include these three elements as part of your fully developed claim:
+To increase your chances of a successful claim for VA disability benefits, you must include these three elements as part of your fully developed claim:

-3. You have a medical nexus from a physician that links your COPD to your in-service event (or service connection)
+1. A medical nexus from a physician that links your COPD to your in-service event (or service connection) (can be a Nexus Letter

 If you have a diagnosis of COPD and you believe you were exposed to harmful toxins or other hazards that caused your COPD while serving, you must prove that your COPD is at least as likely as not caused by your in-service event.